gameschoolofficial/curriculum/onBoarding Process/README.md

-# on Boarding Process for new students

-Game-School GitHub submission Process and Standards
+# Game-School GitHub submission Process and Standards

 You are required to have your homework done by the following class time or otherwise stated by the teacher.
 Your homework, projects and journal will be submitted to your gitHub repository.

-Source Tree Submissions:
+##Source Tree Submissions:

 Name your exercises to match the class exercise
 Always use the README to leave notes, bugs and problems within your homework.